 William West Durant, son of railroad magnate Thomas Durant, is often credited with developing the Adirondack style, though some of the signature elements of the style had been used for some time in early Adirondack buildings.
 Here is an excellent short PBS video on Adirondack Great Camps.

 The great camps exemplify the Adirondack style, which has influences from the Arts & Crafts movement, the Shingle style, and Swiss chalets.
 Rustic elegance is the hallmark of the style, achieved through artful use of native materials left as close to their natural state as possible.
 Common exterior elements include unpeeled cedar log siding and railings, square pane divided light windows, indigenous stone, intricate twig work, and ornate gable decoration.
-The cedar log railing below was built by RP Ledger Construction of Lake Placid, NY.

 Highlights of interiors include granite boulder fireplaces, birch bark wallpaper, fir bead board for wainscot and ceilings, and furniture crafted from small diameter unpeeled logs, bark and rough edged boards.
 Bedroom below by RP Ledger Construction.

 Another common characteristic of the Adirondack style is buildings that harmonize with their surroundings.
 When the early great camps were constructed, large earth moving equipment was not available, and the rugged landscape forced the buildings to fit the land.
 The use of natural materials and earth tone colors helps to make true Adirondack style buildings appear to be part of the landscape, and the focus on recreation and outdoor living emphasize a connection to nature.

 In classic Adirondack style, this grand lake home (photo below, also by RP Ledger Construction) is unassumingly tucked back into the forest.
 Unpeeled Eastern White Cedar railings and rustic timbers grace the exterior of this Adirondack lodge home.